 I took this shot in Hoi An, Vietnam where many of the buildings are painted ochre yellow.
 The walls are still damp from the rain but the colours make it feel like the sun is shining.

-There are over two million scooters teeming through the streets of Vietnam’s largest City, and they are an attraction in their own right.
+How many motorcycles in Ho Chi Minh City?
+Apparently there are over two million scooters, mopeds and motorcycles teeming through the streets (and on the pavements) of Vietnam’s largest City, and they are an attraction in their own right.

 Totally mesmerizing to watch, they buzz about their business, inches apart; streaming down avenues, weaving, wending, intertwining their way across town and performing hair’s breadth manoeuvres at every cross-road.
 Young women wearing peaked helmets sit straight-backed at the traffic lights.
 Families ride pillion – four up plus baby.
 A wardrobe passes by.
 The blasting of horns and the screech of brakes is constant, the air is fume-filled and the traffic relentless.
 But it’s fascinating. (more…)